Holomorphic Floer theory and Donaldson-Thomas invariants: Holomorphic Floer theory

 Moreover, the Stokes data is induced by the holomorphic dependence of $F(M,\omega_u, B_u)$ in $u$ and is determined by the counts of $J_u$-holomorphic curves entering the definition of the spaces of 2d BPS states of the holomorphic action functional described in \S\ref{sec_2d_bps_HFT} for the construction of $\mathrm{Ft}(M,\Omega_I)$. \end{conjecture}

-A relation of the form \eqref{eq_DQ_HFT} is predicted from physics arguments by Kapustin in \cite{kapustin2005branes}, and related works include \cite{BF_DQ,J_DQ,M_DQ, P_DQ, SV}.
-Moreover, \eqref{eq_DQ_HFT} combined with the Stokes data interpretation of $J_u$-holomorphic curves is one of the main points of the work of Kontsevich-Soibelman \cite{KS_HFT} on non-perturbative quantization of $(M,\Omega_I)$ and the topic of resurgence.
-Our rephrasing in terms of non-commutative Hodge theory for $RW(M,\Omega_I)$ might be new.
+A relation between deformation quantization and the Fukaya category is predicted from physics arguments by Kapustin in \cite{kapustin2005branes}, and related works include \cite{BF_DQ,J_DQ,M_DQ, P_DQ, SV}.
+Moreover, such a relation combined with the Stokes data interpretation of $J_u$-holomorphic curves is one of the main points of the work of Kontsevich-Soibelman \cite{KS_HFT} on non-perturbative quantization of $(M,\Omega_I)$ and the topic of resurgence.
+Conjecture \ref{conj_dq} suggests a formulation of this relation in terms of non-commutative Hodge theory for $RW(M,\Omega_I)$.